Programme Outline

 The alternative academic entry assessment will measure applicants’ Literacy and Numeracy ability to ensure that it is of a level to cope with the demands of the programme

-- Complete a NZ Police Vetting Service Request and Consent form.
+- A Police Vetting Service Request and Consent form; and

 English Language Entry Requirement